The President is, indeed, the most powerful person in the world — but the presidency is not the most powerful office in the world.

 - To get on the November ballot you must win the Primary.

-- To win the Primary, you must get the support of people who make endorsements in the Primary, who reliably vote in the Primary, and who get out the vote of others in the Primary.
-Those people are the Precinct Committeemen.
+- To win the Primary, you must get the support of the Precinct Committeeman who make endorsements in the Primary, and who get out the vote of others in the Primary.

 Party rules and titles vary widely from state to state, but usually the two parties in a given state use the same system.
 Where “Republican” is used, “Democratic” can be substituted.
 The term “Committeeman” is an office, not a person, so it can be a he or a she.

-The Precinct Committeeman is the person who is legally charged with getting out the vote on election day.
-If he does his job well, he will ring the doorbell of every household in the precinct and ask polite questions to find out the Party and other political views of every voter.
+The Precinct Committeeman is the person who should get out the vote on election day.
+If he does his job well, he will ring the doorbell of every household in the precinct and ask polite questions to find out the Party and political views of every voter.
 (That’s called canvassing.)
-Then, before each election, the Precinct Committeeman will personally deliver campaign literature (such as a marked sample ballot) to every voter who is expected to vote for your Party or candidate.
+Before each election, the Precinct Committeeman will personally deliver campaign literature (such as a marked sample ballot) to every voter who is expected to vote for your Party or candidate.
 Then the Precinct Committeeman makes sure that all his voters get to the polls on election day.
-This is the way elections are won.
+This is how elections are won.

 - Friendly access to neighbors.
 Most people are eager to know more about their government and the people who run it.
 When you introduce yourself as their “Republican Precinct Committeeman,” they assume you have something to say.
 You can provide them with information on candidates and issues.
-Of course, you don’t waste your time on those who would rather get their information from the Precinct Committeeman of the other Party.
+Never waste your time on those who would rather get their information from the Precinct Committeeman of the other Party.

 - Respect from elected officials.
-Since a Precinct Committeeman represents, on average, 500 voters, and has the power to vote for other Party officials and to make endorsements of candidates, any call or letter from a Precinct Committeeman gets the attention of elected officials.
+Since a Precinct Committeeman represents about 500 voters, and has the power to vote for other Party officials and to make endorsements of candidates, any call or letter from a Precinct Committeeman gets the attention of elected officials.

 - Launching pad for other offices.
-You would be amazed at how many of our Presidents, Senators, Congressmen, and state and local officials started as Precinct Committeemen, and still serve as Precinct Committeemen even though they hold a higher elected office.
+Many of our Presidents, Senators, Congressmen, and state and local officials started as Precinct Committeemen and still serve as Precinct Committeemen even though they hold a higher elected office.
 That’s because they know the power of a Precinct Committeeman.